 Peter Drucker

-- Competitive Advantage.
-In today’s competitive eCommerce landscape, businesses that offer fast and reliable delivery are more likely to attract and retain customers.
+1. Competitive Advantage.
+In today’s competitive ecommerce landscape, businesses that offer fast, reliable delivery are more likely to attract and retain customers.
 By measuring on-time delivery performance and making improvements, businesses can gain a competitive advantage.

-Again, there can be a lot of mistakes made when measuring on-time performance.
-A key way to avoid mistakes is through effective data analytics.
+Again, businesses can make a lot of mistakes when measuring on-time performance.
+The primary way to avoid mistakes in measuring OTD is through effective data analytics.
 First, you need to collect the right data that is both complete and accurate.
 Next, you need to measure the right data to both measure OTD performance and identify the root cause of a delivery failure.

-Data analytics involves analyzing shipment data to identify patterns and trends that may be contributing to delays or other issues.
+Data analytics involves analyzing shipment data to identify patterns and trends that are contributing to delays or other customer-facing issues.
 By understanding the root cause of delivery exceptions, businesses can take targeted actions to address the underlying problems and prevent similar issues from occurring in the future.

-The key data elements when measuring on time performance is the ship date, the delivered data, and the promised date.
+When measuring OTD, the crucial data elements are dates: when shipped, delivered, and promised.
 Also, it is important when measuring on time performance to concurrently measure your order fulfillment click-to-ship rate.
 This is because your order fulfillment center is a key component of the promised delivery date that you provide to your customer.
 Lastly, your analysis needs to look at delivery exceptions to determine root cause of delivery failures so to take corrective action.
 Below are some data analytics tips for measuring on time delivery performance and diagnosing the root cause of a delivery exception.

 90% of the time it is easy to determine the date shipped.
 The carrier provides a “hard” ship date – i.e. the date and time they picked up and took possession of the shipment.
 The other 10% of the time the date and time shipped are ambiguous.

-For the other 10%, you have no ship date information at all from the carrier or your shipping operations.
+For the other 10%, you have limited ship date information (when the carrier took possession) from either the carrier or your shipping operations.
 As a result, some shippers will use the date on the Bill Of Lading (BOL) or the electronic manifest date (the time the shipping label was created) as the “official” ship date.
 As best, these “soft” ship dates are better than nothing.
 Worse, these “soft” ship dates can skew your OTD measurements.
-The key is to demand this “hard” ship date from your carrier or shipping operations.
+What is critical is to work with your carrier and shipping operation to obtain a “hard” ship date.
 Otherwise, you need to beware that your on time performance rate is suspect.

-This is usually fairly easy as most carriers provide a “hard” delivery date and time.The reason for this is because most delivery drivers scan the shipment barcode at the point of delivery or they get a delivery signature, a proof of delivery (POD).
+This is usually fairly easy as most carriers provide a “hard” delivery date and time.The reason for this is because most delivery drivers scan the shipment barcode at the point of delivery or they get a delivery signature, or a picture of the package as the proof of delivery (POD).
 Again, if you are not getting good delivery data, you need to invest time and work with the delivery carrier to get that information.

-This can be tricky for some operations.
-If you have a mature eCommerce operation normally the order fulfillment system generates the promise date and that is provided to the end-customer.
-If you have a well run operation, this promise date in your order fulfillment system will match what the delivery carrier’s estimated delivery date is.
-Of note, the promise date can change if there is some type of shipment or delivery exception.
+Determining the promised data can be tricky for many operations.
+If you have a mature ecommerce operation, normally the order fulfillment system generates the promised date and that is provided to the end-customer.
+If you have a well run operation, this promised date in your order fulfillment system will match what the delivery carrier’s estimated delivery date is.
+Of note, the promised date can change if there is some type of shipment or delivery exception.

-Remember, the carrier’s promise date is not necessarily your company’s promise date.
-Hence, it is the eCommerce operation that is responsible for determining the promise date.
-Indeed, it is the shipper who can best determine the promise date balancing it against customer desires, cost efficiency, the competition, and what is achievable.
+Remember, the carrier’s promised date is not necessarily your company’s promised date.
+Hence, it is the ecommerce operation that is responsible for determining the promised date.
+Indeed, it is the shipper who can best determine the promised date balancing it against customer desires, cost efficiency, the competition, and what is achievable.

-4. Delivery Exception Analysis For Root Cause Analysis And Corrective Action.
+4. Delivery Exceptions: Key to Capture These Events for Analysis to Identify Root Cause and Corrective Action.

 Sometimes delivery or shipment exceptions are hard to measure.
 If either the shipper or the carrier has immature IT systems, these exceptions may either not get recorded, nor communicated to key stakeholders.

 Often, many shippers are quick to attribute delivery exceptions to the carrier.
 However, this viewpoint isn’t always accurate.
-In fact, for numerous eCommerce operations, over half of the delivery exceptions are unrelated to the carrier.
+In fact, for many ecommerce operations, over half of the delivery exceptions are unrelated to the carrier.
 Therefore, it’s crucial to obtain shipment data from your order fulfillment system when evaluating on-time delivery performance.

 Specifically, this data should encompass various aspects of the order.
 This includes the initial delivery date promised to the customer and the duration required to fulfill the order.
 Also, you need data on any returned shipments, and any other order defects like damages or incorrect picks.
 By focusing on these details, you gain a more precise understanding of delivery performance and can better work toward improving it.

 In summary, by accurately tracking key shipment events, you can pinpoint issues causing delayed deliveries.
-This data can be utilized to establish dashboards and performance scorecards for various metrics like carrier performance and order fulfillment.
-This includes KPIs such as on-time pickup and delivery, and claim-free delivery.
-For example, you can use delivery performance key performance indicators (KPIs) such as on-time pickup, on-time delivery, and exception / claim-free delivery.
+With accurate, complete data, shippers can establish dashboards and performance scorecards for various metrics like carrier performance and order fulfillment.
+For example, this can includes KPIs such as on-time pickup and delivery, and claim-free delivery.
+Moreover, you can use delivery performance key performance indicators (KPIs) such as on-time pickup, on-time delivery, and exception / claim-free delivery.
 For a detailed explanation of KPIs, see my article, The Best On-Time Delivery KPIs To Make Your Customers Delighted.

 Use Your On Time Delivery Analytics To Start Measuring And Minimize Delivery Exceptions.